-As I painted, I remembered events in After the War is Over, and especially, I remembered Charlotte and she is the subject in this mixed media painting.
+As I painted, I remembered events in After the War is Over, a novel I recently finished.
+I imagined Charlotte and she is the subject in this mixed media painting.

 “She listened and waited, holding her breath, wishing against hope for a lightning bolt of truth to descend and reveal the path she ought to take.” (p.175) from After the War is Over, by Jennifer Robson.

 I am often asked where I get ideas for my art.
 Truthfully, there isn’t really one answer.

 However, “Charlotte” above, is an example of the coincidental way that art often happens.